Background

 - Similar trends hold on MBPP and MATH: Jacobi Forcing model matches or exceeds dLLMs’ speed while maintaining substantially higher task accuracy.

-Compared to CLLM-style parallel decoders at the ssame 7B scales, Jacobi Forcing model consistently provides ~1.7× higher throughput at similar or slightly lower accuracy, while keeping the pure AR backbone and KV reuse:
+Compared to CLLM-style parallel decoders at the ssame 7B scales, Jacobi Forcing model consistently provides ~1.7× higher throughput at similar accuracy, while keeping the pure AR backbone and KV reuse:

 - On HumanEval, CLLM achieves $2.5\times$ speedup with 88.0% accuracy, whereas Jacobi Forcing model (MR) achieves $4.0\times$ speedup with 82.3%.